wmcmurray/websocket-framework/README.md

-Websocket Framework v0.0.1
+Websocket Framework v0.0.2
 ======================================

 <img src="https://raw.github.com/wmcmurray/websocket-framework/master/screenshot-server.gif" width="300" align="right" title="Server cmd prompt">
-This project provide a way to easily create websocket servers as well as clients.
+This project provide a way to easily create PHP websocket servers and JavaScript clients.
 You won't have to deal with socket listening, handshaking, data unmasking and such, it's all done by the framework.

-**All you'll have to do is : create what you have in mind !**
+**All you have to do is : create what you have in mind !**

 **Licence :** GNU General Public License, version 3.0 (GPLv3)